gabriel-stepanyan/company-test-website/README.md

 Work in progress / known issues:
 * The contact form currently only serves as a test
 * The hamburger menu does not stick to the header on the contact page
-* Descriptions must be improved
+* Descriptions and styling must be improved
-* Styling is to be improved